github/sonic-pi-challenge/README.md

 OK, so you want to get started?

-Firstly you might want to watch the Universe2020 Sonic Pi workshop video: WORKSHOP-VID-URL.

 Next you might want to check out [The Sonic Pi Tutorial](https://sonic-pi.net/tutorial).

 I would suggest whizzing through [Section 2 on Synths](https://sonic-pi.net/tutorial#section-2)